fridgesrunning/AbstractOTDPlugins/AdaptiveRadialFollow/README.md

 3. if it doesnt work immediately then either enable scripts running using the solution shown to you by powershell or open powershell then run build.ps1
 4. go to otd/bin, this is where your otd is
 5. install any plugin
-6. theres now a new folder, go to bin/userata/plugins
+6. theres now a new folder, go to bin/userdata/plugins
 7. create a folder named anything
 8. insert adaptiveradialfollow.dll
 9. close and reopen otd maybe
-10. make sure adaptive radial follow is the first filter listed when you open otd daemon. it doesnt really have to be the *first* but i would definitely have it before temporal resampler for example
+10. make sure adaptive radial follow is the first filter listed when you open otd daemon. it doesnt really have to be the *first* but i would definitely have it before bezier interpolator for example

 if it is: profit